SylveonDeko/Mewdeko/docs/permissions-system.md

 Several commands still require that you have the correct permissions on Discord to be able to use them, so for users to be able to use commands like `.kick` and `.voicemute`, they need **Kick** and **Mute Members** server permissions, respectively.

-With the permissions system it possible to restrict who can skip the current song, pick NadekoFlowers or use the NSFW module.
+With the permissions system it possible to restrict who can skip the current song, pick MewdekoFlowers or use the NSFW module.

 ## First Time Setup